-Wunder’s list of pre-approved third-party subscription managers include Ampion, Arcadia, and CleanChoice, among many others.
+Wunder’s list of pre-approved third-party subscription managers include Arcadia, PowerMarket, and Ampion, among others.
 Ask your Account Manager if your subscription manager is approved.
 For ones who have not yet been vetted, we take a holistic view at the entity performing subscription management: we’ll ask for an application to better understand the scale at which subscription managers have subscribed, onboarded, and managed subscribers for community solar arrays.
 We'll also want to understand their technology platform, subscription contract structure, customer billing and information access, and any plans for filling subscriber gaps, prior to and after project completion.

 Wunder understands that change in subscriber composition over the course of a community solar system's operation is inevitable.
 Wunder accounts for this dynamic by incorporating vacancy estimates into our system revenue expectations, continually updating our supply and demand projects for a given market, as well as requiring a debt service reserve fund for all community solar projects.

 As with all of our loan offers, Wunder has established in-house underwriting criteria that determine a project’s eligibility and loan size.
 While many factors play a part in Wunder’s ultimate lending decision - engineering specifications, site control, the offtaker’s credit profile, and more - the offered loan amount is most heavily influenced by the expected cash flows of the system that can service project-level debt.